RyanL72/CSDS_338/OS_Obsidian/Process/Program Counter (PC).md

 ### Description
 ---
-Address of the next instruction to be executed.
+A CPU register that holds address of the next instruction to be executed.

+### Key Features
+---
+- Changes each instruction executes.